Constitution and Bylaws

 Article 6 – BOARD

-6.1 Members of the Board – Members of the board consist of the elected officers: president, vice-president, secretary, treasurer, technology and a national physician advisor, who shall serve in a non-voting, advisory role.
-Other advisory members may be named from time to time.
+6.1 Members of the Board – Members of the board consist of the elected officers: president, vicepresident, secretary, communications director/treasurer, technology officer and a national physician advisor, who shall serve in a non-voting, advisory role.
+Other advisory members may be named from

 6.2 Meetings – Regular and special meetings of the board may be held at such time, place, and manner (conference call or other electronic means) as determined by the president and the CMA-SS board.
 The annual meeting of the CMA-SS shall be conducted according to Robert’s Rules of Order

 6.3 Quorum – The presence of a majority of the board constitutes a quorum for conducting official business of the board.

 7.1 Committees – The board of the CMA-SS may, by a majority vote, create one or more committees as are deemed necessary.

 7.2 Standing Committees – Standing committees consist of a chairman and committee members appointed by the president.
 A standing committee will exist on a continuous basis as long as its services are required, for example, nominating committee; membership committee.

 7.3 Ad Hoc Committee – An ad hoc committee is created by the president for a defined purpose.
 Its existence will be limited to accomplishment of its charge, for example, a program committee for one event.

 Article 8 – CHAPTERS